Transforming Relationships from the Inside Out

 Whether it’s conflict, disconnection, people-pleasing, or fear of intimacy, relational challenges often have deeper roots.
 My holistic approach helps clients understand how internal systems and nervous system responses shape their external relationships—creating space for more authentic, empowered connections.

 Relational struggles often stem from parts of us that carry old wounds—fear of abandonment, anger, resentment, or deep longing.
-IFS helps you identify these parts and create internal dialogue, so that you can respond instead of react.
+Identifying these parts creates internal dialogue, so that you can respond instead of react.
 As Self energy increases, your capacity for boundaries, empathy, and healthy attachment grows.

 ✧ Somatic Therapy